 Spatchcock Jerk Turkey is now my favorite way to make Thanksgiving Turkey.
 I cook a whole turkey once a year.
 And this is my go to flavor and method.
 A whole roasted turkey in half the time?
 Sign me up!

-A few years ago I decided I would have a Caribbean themed Thanksgiving and would use all traditional thanksgiving ingredients but put a Caribbean spin on it.
+A few years ago I decided I would have a Caribbean themed Thanksgiving.
+I use all traditional thanksgiving ingredients and dishes but put my Caribbean spin on them.
 That was the first time I made Jerk turkey.
-It was so flavorful that I decided that that was the only way I would ever cook my Thanksgiving Turkey and I’ve been happily making Jerk Turkey ever since, that is until last year when I had a brief out of body experience and made a regular roasted turkey.
-No one was happy with me last year.
-But, I am back and this year I stepped it up a notch and spatchcock my turkey!
+It was so flavorful that it's now part of my Thanksgiving menu must have!
+Spatchcocking (also called butterflying) the turkey was also a huge time saver.
 Have you guys ever baked a turkey this way?
-It took half the time and was much juicer than previous turkeys.
-Dare I say, I will only be making spatchcock jerk turkey from this Thanksgiving forward!
+It took half the time and was much juicer than roasting the turkey whole.

 I spatchcock my turkey, by cutting out the backbone with a pair of kitchen shears.
 I then put a slit in the breast bone using the same kitchen shears.
 Then I turned the turkey over (breast side up) and pressed firmly on the breast to flatten the turkey.
 Here is a quick video that shows how to spatchcock a turkey (click here).

 Washing the turkey with flour to get rid of the gamey taste